42atom/minelog/index.md

    4704 plots of size: 465.566 TiB
 Remote Harvester for IP: 192.168.50.239
    4704 plots of size: 465.567 TiB
+Remote Harvester for IP: 192.168.50.244
+   4704 plots of size: 465.566 TiB
 Plot count for all harvesters: 170080
 Total size of plots: 16.439 PiB
-Estimated network space: 26.232 EiB
+Estimated network space: 26.219 EiB
-Expected time to win: 8 hours and 38 minutes
+Expected time to win: 8 hours and 19 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key